-As of April 30, 1998 the Company had unrestricted cash, cash equivalents and short-term investments of \$12.9 million, a net decrease of \$1.8 million from \$14.7 million as of October 31, 1997.
-This decrease was primarily due to cash used in operations of \$358,000 for the first six months of fiscal year 1998 and the purchase of \$1.2 million of property and equipment.
-Although the Company reduced the cash used in operations during the first six months of fiscal year 1998 as compared to the same period during 1997, there can be no assurance that the Company will continue to do so in future periods.
-In particular, because of the seasonal nature of some of the Company's lines of business, the Company expects its operating results to fluctuate substantially from quarter to quarter.
-See "Quarterly Fluctuations in Operating Results".
+As of July 31, 1998 the Company had unrestricted cash, cash equivalents and short-term investments of \$8.5 million, a net decrease of \$6.2 million from \$14.7 million as of October 31, 1997.
+This decrease was primarily due to cash used in operations of \$3.0 million for the first nine months of fiscal year 1998, of which \$2.2 million was used by Fielder's Choice to purchase seed inventory to be used during the 1999 selling season, and to purchase \$2.8 million of property and equipment.
+Although the Company reduced the cash used in operations during the first nine months of fiscal year 1998 as compared to the same period during 1997, there can be no assurance that the Company will continue to do so in future periods.

-During the first six months of fiscal year 1998, the Company purchased seed processing equipment and computer hardware and software and incurred building improvement expenditures to support the development of Intellicoat products, incurred leasehold improvement expenditures at its Menlo Park location to upgrade existing facilities and incurred building improvement expenditures at Dock Resins to expand capacity.
-These expenditures represented the majority of the \$1.2 million of property and equipment purchased during the first six months of fiscal year 1998.
+During the first nine months of fiscal year 1998, the Company purchased seed processing equipment and computer hardware and software and incurred building improvement expenditures to support the development of Intellicoat products, incurred leasehold improvement expenditures at its Menlo Park location to upgrade existing facilities and incurred building and equipment improvement expenditures at Dock Resins to expand capacity.
+These expenditures represented the majority of the \$2.8 million of property and equipment purchased during the first nine months of fiscal year 1998.